bigbluebutton/bigbluebutton-api-php/README.md

 [![PHP 8.1](https://img.shields.io/badge/php-8.1-9c9.svg?style=flat-square)](https://www.php.net/supported-versions.php)
 [![PHP 8.2](https://img.shields.io/badge/php-8.2-9c9.svg?style=flat-square)](https://www.php.net/supported-versions.php)

-## Installation and usage
+## Installation and Usage

-The [wiki] contains all the documentation related to the PHP library.
-We have also written a samples to show a full install and usage example.
+Please see the [documentation](./docs/Home.md) to know how to install and use this PHP-Client to interact with the API of a BigBlueButton-Server.

 ## Submitting bugs and feature requests